mohamedboubaker/GPS-Tracker/README.md

 ## 1.2 Methodology

-The first phase of the project consisted of designing a minimalistic proof of concept using development boards.
+The first phase of the project consisted of designing a minimalistic proof of concept (POC) using development boards.

-The second phaseinvolved designing the circuit and PCB using KiCAD version 6.
+The second phase involved designing the circuit and PCB using KiCAD version 6.
 After the hardware design phase completed, PCB prototypes were  ordered from JLCPCB.

-The firmware development is ARM MDK-keil 5
+In the third phase, the firmware that was initially developed during the POC stage was further refined and enhanced to become more reliable.
+STMCubeMX and ARM MDK-Keil version 5 were used to develop the firmware.
+STM32 ST-LINK Utility along with an ST-link programmer were used for flashing the firmware on the Microcontroller (MCU).

 # 2. System design
 ## 2.1 System architecture